ymlai87416/CarND-Behavioral-Cloning-P3/writeup.md

 To augment the data sat, I also flipped images and angles thinking that this would help the model not only to drive left but also right.

-Here are the statistics for the track 1 dataset driving anti-clockwise.
+Here are the statistics for the track 1 dataset driving anti-clockwise, you can see that the number of data points < 0 is more than that of data points > 0

 ![alt text][imageDS5]